bereamk/learningbee/README.md

 Exactly what it means.
 Mainly .md files of my notes while I study.

 ## Learning
-As I learn new technologies and techniques, I often work on small-scale projects and exercises (this includes my academic work).
+As I learn new technologies and techniques, I often work on small-scale projects and exercises.
 <br>
 Each individual learning platform/method has its own folder and files within.

 Currently includes learning material from:
 - Codeacademy
 - The Odin Project (TOP)
-- University
 - Youtube Tutorials

 ## Projects
 Finished personal projects.

+## Challenges
+I'm part of multiple discords and sometimes these discords will post coding challenges.
+Any of the ones I've attempted/completed are in this folder.